-Passport failure-to-file cease trade orders
+Issuance of failure-to-file cease trade orders

-17. After considering the recommendation of its staff, the principal regulator will determine whether or not to issue the passport failure-to-file cease trade order.
+15. After considering the recommendation of its staff, the principal regulator will determine whether or not to issue a failure-to-file cease trade order.

 Dual failure-to-file cease trade orders